Austin Pet Surgery

 – Dr. JoLynn

-Our Surgery & Orthopedics service is open Monday-Friday, 8 am – 6 pm and Saturdays 8 am – 2 pm.
+Our Surgery & Orthopedics service is open Monday-Saturday, 8 am – 6 pm.
 Please contact our office at 512-343-2837 for more information or to schedule an appointment.

 Appointment scheduling is available Monday through Saturday during regular business hours by calling 512-343-2837.
 We recommend speaking to your primary care veterinarian about a referral before making an appointment.
 We do recommend scheduling as soon as you can as appointments tend to fill up 1-2 weeks in advance.

 We recommend that you bring all medications (or a list of those medications) that you pet has been taking.
 In general, medications do NOT need to be stopped before your appointment.
 Also, please bring any records (blood work results, x-rays, etc.) that you have from your veterinarian – even if they already sent them over.
 It is always best to have copies with you in case the information does not make it here prior to your appointment.